-Girl Scouts Are a Pro-Abortion Organization
+Girl Scouts Are a Pro-Abortion Organization?

 This is not what the Girl Scouts were supposed to be doing.
 This is more leftist indoctrination.
 It’s the parents’ job to teach children about social issues of this nature.

-Lifesite News found a money trail.
+Lifesite News found an abortion money trail:

+Focaracci, co-editor of Girl Scouts: Why Not, explained how Girl Scouts USA belongs to the World Association of Girl Guides and Girl Scouts (WAGGGS) and pays an annual membership fee of $1.8 million.

+“WAGGGS advocates for contraception and ‘abortion rights’ on behalf of its girl members,” she said.
+WAGGGS, she pointed out, openly partners with the International Planned Parenthood Federation.